r-barnes/richdem/programs/parallel_priority_flood/README.md

 Compilation
 -----------

-The program can be produced simply by running **make**.
-However, certain prerequisites are necessary for this to be successful.
+The program is compiled as part of the RichDEM.
+Please look at RichDEM's main README.md file for compilation instructions.

 For **compilation**, the following command will set you up on a Debian-based
 system: